NetherlandsDonut/MaladathChronicles/README.md

           Fixed chest auto close closing area as well v0.7.35
- 04.07.25 Fixed a bug that made complexes with areas glitch out the game
+ 04.07.25 Fixed a bug that made complexes with areas glitch out the game v0.7.36
+ 05.07.25 Made the pathfinding algorithm wait a moment till it finds possibly a better solution instead of finishing after getting to the destination on first the branch
+          Player can't equip items above their level now Added a lot of failed interaction messages Fixed some errors with path building
+          Added specialisations for leatherworking and engineering v0.7.37
+ 08.07.25 Informative item equipping
+          Added debug mode instead of having debugging tools active all the time Time passes now when crafting items
+          Fixed ambience being flickery with sound jumping from zero volume to minimum volume with it turned off v0.7.38
+ 09.07.25 Can't target dead entities now
+          Informative targetting
+v0.7.39
+ 10.07.25 Added blacksmithing suppliers
+ 14.07.25 Added option for races to have specific voice lines
+          Added Avatar of Hakkar sounds
+          Added weapon loading and firing sounds
+          Added cooking suppliers
+          General sound effects can now have variants Fixed all instances of cursor stopping to look like it's targetting while it was still targetting v0.7.40
+ 15.07.25 Fixed quest markers not being synchronised
+          Added prices for disenchanting items
+          Fixed player UI not refreshing after picking up elements or using abilities v0.7.41
+ 16.07.25 Separated music and ambience
+          Added music to capital towns
+          Added separate zones for capital cities
+          Made zones not nessecarily have icons based on names.
+Instead, a new variable called icon was added Fixed left mouse button sounding like right click sometimes Time is now passing each time you buy or sell an item Spirit no longer increases starting resources in combat Vendor stock no longer generates items which don't exist in game Fixed elemental flux lacking an icon
+          Fixed flight paths costing a different amount than was shown v0.7.42
+ 17.07.25 Fixed falling text not appearing correctly on the map screen v0.7.43
+ 17.07.25 Remade auction house UI
+ 18.07.25 Player can now buy auctions v0.7.44
+ 19.07.25 Moved Stockades inside Stormwind and Ragefire inside Orgrimmar
+          Added an option for paths being available only for a specific side Minor adjustments to map texture
+          Added more images for github

 ```
 </details>